 Nudge

-Use this framework to influence choices made by customers or employees
+Use this framework to influence customer behaviour

 In 2008, two American scholars, Richard Thaler and Cass Sunstein, wrote a book called Nudge: Improving Decisions About Health, Wealth, And Happiness.
 Their big idea is that the best way to change people's behaviour is to make things easy for them.